Praise for Putin, but Trump's Russia policy a work in progress

 Trump's relationship with Russian President Vladimir Putin was once again in the headlines as the President drew sharp criticism from Republicans and Democrats alike by equating Putin's government with the US's.

-The latest flap came when Fox News host Bill O'Reilly said "Putin's a killer" -- a reference to Putin's past as a KGB agent and instances in which political opponents and critics have died suddenly -- and Trump shot back, "There are a lot of killers.
+The latest flap came when Fox News host Bill O'Reilly said "Putin's a killer" -- a reference to Putin's past as a KGB agent and instances in which his political opponents and critics have died suddenly -- and Trump shot back, "There are a lot of killers.
 We get a lot of killers.
 What, you think our country's so innocent?"

 Trump's comments revived questions about his ties to Moscow, which is accused of interfering to help the Republican candidate win.

+On Tuesday, Trump tweeted about the perceptions of his relationship with the Russian leader, writing in part, "I don't know Putin, have no deals in Russia, and the haters are going crazy..."

-The outrage about Trump's warm words for Putin has been fueled more by rhetoric than reality: So far, the administration has made very few policy announcements about how it will actually deal with Moscow.
+The outrage about Trump's many warm words for Putin has been fueled more by rhetoric than reality: So far, the administration has made very few policy announcements about how it will actually deal with Moscow.

 And the few indications Trump officials have offered on Russia policy have either been contradictory or confusingly mixed: